-CLIP \cite{radford2021learning} is a Vision-Language Model that learns correct pairings of images and natural language descriptions.
-It utilizes separate encoders for images and text.
-In our tests, both encoders are Transformer-based models \cite{dosovitskiy2020image, vaswani2017attention}.
-During training, CLIP employs a contrastive objective that distinguishes between correct and incorrect image-text pairs by bringing matching pairs closer in the embedding space and pushing non-matching pairs apart.
-CLIP was trained from scratch on 400 million image-text pairs collected from the internet, which enables the model to generalize across a wide range of visual concepts and language queries.
-We utilize the official OpenAI implementation on GitHub\footnote{\url{https://github.com/openai/CLIP}}.
+\textbf{CLIP} \cite{radford2021learning} is a VLM trained to match correct pairings of images and natural language descriptions using separate encoders for image and text.
+In our tests, both encoders are Transformer-based models \cite{dosovitskiy2020image,vaswani2017attention}.
+CLIP employs a contrastive objective to bring matching image-text pairs closer in embedding space and push non-matching ones apart.
+Trained from scratch on 400 million image-text pairs collected from the internet, CLIP generalizes well across visual concepts and language queries.
+We utilize the official OpenAI implementation\footnote{\url{https://github.com/openai/CLIP}}.